DeSciL/Qualtrics/Hits/Hits.md

 - Masters, Worker_Adult (restrict to professionals)

 Additionally, we can setup our own qualifications based on explicit qualification tests or data from previous encounters.
-We could, for example, exclude all turkers who have participated in a similiar study or who have completed the HITs too fast.
+We could, for example, exclude all turkers who have participated in a similiar study or who have completed previous HITs too fast.
 On the other hand, we can explicitly include turkers and only grant access if they have participated in a previous measurement wave.

-- Exclude Qualification
+- Private Exclude Qualification
-- Include Qualification
+- Private Include Qualification

 Finally, we maintain a very small profile of demographic variables on the majority of workers who have completed our HITs.
 This allows basic forms of quota sampling and preconfigured interactions based on socio-demographics.
-Please discuss all questions regarding sampling with DeSciL staff.
+Please discuss all questions regarding sampling with DeSciL staff in due time.

 #### 4. Code Sharing